— Unmasking the Holidays · October —

 ▸ What Scripture Says

-Philippians 4:8 — "Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy — meditate on these things."
-Horror entertainment is the opposite of Philippians 4:8 in every category.
+"Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things." — Philippians 4:8

 19"Trunk or Treat" — The Church Version+